swharden/Telem-A-Gator/README.md

   * Go to the _data path configuration_ screen.
 Instructions are at the top.
   * I like to make my output folder the same as my input folder.
   * Click convert, and hundreds of smaller NPY files will be created.
+  * It may be best to close and re-open the software at this point.
 * ***Experiment Design:***
-  * If no animals show up, go back to the data conversion screen and set the data folder
+  * If no animals show up, go back to the data conversion screen and re-set the data folder
   * Design your experiment here.
 TODO: document what all the boxes do.

-### Screenshots
+### Additional details (per screen)
 description|screenshot
 ---|---
 The data path configuration screen lets to convert the raw telemetry files from text file format to NPY format (much faster to load from disk into memory) | ![](doc/screenshots/data_pth_configuration.png)